 Being good with money is about more than just making ends meet.
 Don't worry that you're not a math whiz; great math skills aren't really necessary - you just need to know basic addition and subtraction.

 Life is much easier when you have good financial skills.
 How you spend your money impacts your credit score and the amount of debt you end up carrying.
-If you’re struggling with money management, for example you’re living paycheck to paycheck despite making more than enough money, here are some tips to improve your financial habits.
+If you’re struggling with money management issues such a living paycheck to paycheck despite making more than enough money, then here are some tips to improve your financial habits.

 When you’re faced with a spending decision, especially a large purchase decision, don’t just assume you can afford something.
 Confirm that you can actually afford it and that you haven’t already committed those funds to another expense.